Ferrara middle ages site, Renaissance palaces, Unesco heritage

-They destroyed the old, high, medieval walls as the town expanded.
+They destroyed the old, high, medieval walls as Ferrara middle ages site expanded.
 Today, the city still retains 9 km of its 15th to 19th century boundary walls.
 And it is possible to cycle around them.
 The walls are quite low as was the Renaissance style.
 This due to the introduction of gunpowder and cannon.
 In fact, the thick low walls defending the city allowed the cannon to fire at their targets on the ground.
 Therefore, a 33 meter wide, deep moat surrounded the walls.
 And the green moss on the walls indicates the old water line.
 In this mini canal, the Este family organized boat fights, using soldiers, for their pleasure.

 The construction of the Castle of San Michele dates back 1385.
 For sure, after a violent uprising by the people of Ferrara, exhausted by hunger and oppressed by taxes.
 In the detail, the Marquis Niccolò II d’Este commissioned the architect Bartolino da Novara to built it.
 Hence the location of the Castle was close to the northern medieval wall of the city.
 As a result, a wide moat surrounded all the building.
 Worth a note, the moat was part of a network of canals that ran through the city at that time.

 At the end of the fifteenth century with Ercole I d’Este, they add one level to the Castle.
 Hence it became the seat of the court.
 From 1492, with the creation of the Herculean Addition, the city doubled its boundaries to the north.
 Worth a note, the Herculean Addition is the great urban plan of Biagio Rossetti.
 As a result, after these works, the Castle is now at the center of the city.